-The third suggestion is to create a policy that requires additional verification whenever someone requests assistance resetting a password, getting around a multi-factor authentication control, or doing anything that bypasses standard authentication controls you have in place.
+The third suggestion is to create a policy that requires additional verification whenever someone requests assistance resetting a password, getting around a multi-factor authentication control, or doing anything that bypasses the standard authentication controls you have in place.

-Pro-Tip #4: Workstation Encryption is a Must
+Pro-Tip #4: Workstation Encryption is a Must For Protecting Your Business

-Lastly, require that everyone in your company turn on encryption on for workstations that they use for business.
+Lastly, require that everyone in your company turn on encryption for workstations that they use for business.

-Start with creating a company policy requiring encryption on all workstation and mobile devices.
+Start with creating a company policy requiring encryption on all workstations and mobile devices.
 Turning the built-in encryption on can be done with just a few clicks on either Apple devices or Windows devices.